aequchain/aequchain.github.io/icons/pln.md

 ---

-## CONCLUSION: THE MOBIL PHONE TRANSFORMATION
+## CONCLUSION: THE mobilphone TRANSFORMATION

 ### What Has Been Achieved

-This plan transforms MOBIL PHONE from a **traditional smartphone assembler** into **MOBIL PHONE - a fully integrated, self-sufficient enterprise ecosystem** operating on Equidistried Free Economics principles.
+This plan transforms mobilphone from a **traditional smartphone assembler** into **mobilphone - a fully integrated, self-sufficient enterprise ecosystem** operating on Equidistried Free Economics principles.

 **Quantified Outcomes (5-Year Horizon):**